Customize Your Environment#

 Do NOT install TensorFlow, PyTorch, Horovod, or Apex packages, which conflict with Determined-installed packages.

-It is recommended that custom images use one of the official Determined images as a base image, using the FROM instruction.
+Use one of the official Determined images as a base image in the FROM instruction.

 Example Dockerfile that installs custom conda-, pip-, and apt-based dependencies: